stampit-org/stamp-utils/README.md

 ### isDescriptor()

-Take an any object and return `true` if the object is a POJO (Plain Old JavaScript Object) descriptor.
+Take an any object and return `true` if the object is a stamp descriptor.
 Return `false` otherwise.

 ```js
 (obj: Any) => Boolean